css-materials/course-site/content/homework/edit-readme/index.md

 ## `Rcode.rmd`

-When you create the repository, you will notice there is already a `Rcode.rmd` file in the repo.
-Your task is to edit this file by adding more YAML arguments (see readings) and at least two R code chunks (use the in-class materials on intro to R as starting point).
+You will notice there is already a `Rcode.rmd` file in the repo.
+Your task is to edit this file by adding more YAML arguments (see readings) and at least two R code chunks (use the in-class materials "intro to R" as starting point, but feel free to expand your code).
 To achieve full marks, your `Rcode.rmd` should include the following elements:

-* At least one new YAML Header argument
+* At least one new YAML Header argument (do not modify the three that are already there just add a new one to them)
 * At least two R code chunks.
 Notice they must execute correctly and your final knitted document (which you should submit as well) must display both the code and the results
 * A brief text that explains what each code chunk does